Marker Logo

 this page online

-flies.
-Seat of Moses (here, next to this marker); Decorated Column (here, next to this marker); Conch (here, next to this marker); Medusa (a few steps from this marker); The Synagogue (a few steps from this marker); Chorazin in Christian Sources (within shouting distance of this marker); The Synagogue of Jesus (approx. 3.5 kilometers away); The Synagogue of Capharnaum (approx. 3.6 kilometers away).
+Other nearby markers.
+At least 8 other markers are within 5 kilometers of this marker, measured as the crow flies: Seat of Moses (here, next to this marker); Decorated Column (here, next to this marker); Conch (here, next to this marker); Medusa (a few steps from this marker); The Synagogue (a few steps from this marker); Chorazin in Christian Sources (within shouting distance of this marker); The Synagogue of Jesus (approx. 3.5 kilometers away); The Synagogue of Capharnaum (approx. 3.6 kilometers away).
 Touch for a list and map of all markers in Chorazim.

 More about this marker.
 This marker is located in the Korazim National Park, in the ruins of the ancient Jewish synagogue.
 It is my impression that this particular ancient Jewish synagogue is very significant in both the historical and archaeological record of ancient Judaism, because several of the artifacts and structural elements that were found in the ruins of this synagogue are now on display in the Israel Museum in Jerusalem.
 Korazim (also known as Chorazin) is also part of the Biblical record, being a site that was visited by Jesus, as mentioned in Matthew 11:21 and Luke 10:13.
-It would be my guess that during His visit to Korazim, that Jesus would have been to an earlier version of this synagogue, that was most probably located on the site of this particular synagogue.
+It would be my guess that during His visit to Korazim, that Jesus would have been to

 Chorazin's Synagogue Marker image.
 Click for full size.

-Photographed By Dale K. Benington, April 5, 2019
+Photographed by Dale K. Benington, April 5, 2019

 2. Chorazin's Synagogue Marker